 2 – VISA REQUIREMENTS AND APPLICATION FORMS

 a.
-SCHENGEN VISA for travel to mainland France, Austria, Greece, Latvia and Lithuania
+SCHENGEN VISA for travel to mainland France

-If the main destination of your short stay – 90 days or less per six-month period – in the Schengen zone, or alternatively, your point of entry into the Schengen zone (in cases where stays are equal or there is no main destination) – is mainland France, and in some cases (tourist and business trips) Austria, Greece, Latvia or Lithuania, we invite you to click on the icons below to download the Schengen Visa Application Form and the Schengen Visa Information Sheet, which provide contact information for the other Schengen diplomatic representations.
+If the main destination of your short stay – 90 days or less per six-month period – in the Schengen zone, or alternatively, your point of entry into the Schengen zone (in cases where stays are equal or there is no main destination) – is mainland France, we invite you to click on the link below to download the Schengen visa application form and Schengen visa requirements.

 b.
 SHORT STAY VISA for travel to the French Overseas Departments and Territories

-If the main destination of your short stay – 90 days or less per six-month period - in the French Overseas Departments and Regions is Martinique, Guadeloupe (includes Marie Galante, Désirade and les Saintes), French Guiana and/or Réunion or in the French Overseas Territorial Collectivities is Saint Barthélemy, Saint Martin, Saint Pierre and Miquelon, French Polynesia, Mayotte, New Caledonia and/or Wallis and Futuna, we invite you to click on the icon below to download the Short Stay Visa Application Form.
+If the main destination of your short stay – 90 days or less per six-month period - in the French Overseas Departments and Regions is Martinique, Guadeloupe (includes Marie Galante, Désirade and les Saintes), French Guiana and/or Réunion or in the French Overseas Territorial Collectivities is Saint Barthélemy, Saint Martin, Saint Pierre and Miquelon, French Polynesia, Mayotte, New Caledonia and/or Wallis and Futuna, kindly contact the French Embassy in Castries, St. Lucia for information on applying; effective July 1, 2014.

 c.
 SHORT STAY VISA for travel to some African countries

-France represents these African countries – Burkina Faso, Central African Republic, Djibouti, Gabon, Ivory Coast, Mauritania, Senegal and Togo – in the issuance of some short stay visas (tourist and business, but not work visas).
-As visa requirements can vary according to the destination, please contact us via e-mail in advance of your visa appointment for information on visa requirements and processing times.
-The Short Stay Visa Application Form in the previous section applies.
+France represents these African countries – Burkina Faso, Central African Republic, Djibouti, Gabon, Ivory Coast, Mauritania, Senegal (log on to www.visasenegal.sn) and Togo – in the issuance of some short stay visas (tourist and business, but not work visas).
+Kindly contact the French Embassy in Castries St. Lucia for information on applying; effective July 1, 2014.

 d.
 LONG STAY VISA for travel to France

-If your travel involves a long stay – continuous stay of more than 90 days – in France, we invite you to click on the icons below to download the Long Stay Visa Application Form and the OFII form.
+If your travel involves a long stay – continuous stay of more than 90 days – in France, kindly contact the French Embassy in Castries, St. Lucia for information on applying; effective July 1, 2014.

 3 – BIOMETRIC PROCEDURE (DIGITAL FINGERPRINTING AND PHOTOGRAPHY)